 Upon their arrival to the throne of the Spanish Empire, the Bourbons, using the ideas of the Enlightenment, pushed a series of measures to take back political, economic and social control of the Crown.
 José de Galvez was in charge of carrying out said measures starting mid-18th century.

+Bourbon reforms established mid-18th century looked to gain new control of the colonies.
+As part of said reforms, commerce was freed, new economic enterprises were created and the political power of the criollos dwindled causing dissatisfaction and disapproval.
 Social life also sought to have new coercive measures set in place.
 Among them, the Royal Pragmatic on marriages which prohibited the unions between persons of different “qualities” and economic standings.
 It also recommended using Fathers as granters of permission for marriages.
 Few requests for marriage in the New Spain followed the requirements of this regulation, but the ones that did followed it referred to the impediment of unions between Africans and Spaniards, or the other way around, as being unequal marriages.
 This also shows that, mid-18th century, social prejudices and the conception of “races” would grow and come to impact family and social relationships significantly.

+Just like the natural world was cataloged and classified, the enlightened were obsessed with arranging social issues using “reason”.
+When these European ideas arrived to the New Spain, classifications started appearing in chronicles and essays.
+The subject of said classifications were marriages and mixed relationships among the different social groups of the New Spain; something that was rarely ruminated in daily life.
 In this context, and throughout the 18th century, casta or mestizaje (miscegenation) paintings started to appear in many countries of America, especially in Mexico.
 These paintings were created in order to show the diverse groups that formed the society of the New Spain.
 In them, there were depictions of family groups acting domestic and city life scenes as well as the occupations people used to have at that time.
 Couples with a son or daughter portrayed mestizaje and cultural diversity according to a complex classification system in which the terms hinted to skin color along with other elements like the person’s origins or colloquial nameing.
 However the terms depicted in these paintings were poorly correlated to the ones used at that time; most of them, like saltapatras, tente en el aire, albarazado, among others, were neither used in the documents of the New Spain nor in real life.

 From Types of Mankind, graph by Nott and Gliddon: Center for the History of Medicine, Countway Library.